kubeflow/pipelines/samples/core/xgboost_training_cm/README.md

 If KFP was deployed through K8S marketplace, please follow instructions in [the guideline](https://github.com/kubeflow/pipelines/blob/master/manifests/gcp_marketplace/guide.md#gcp-service-account-credentials) to make sure the service account used has the role `storage.admin` and `dataproc.admin`.

+### Quota

+By default, Dataproc `create_cluster` creates a master instance of machine type 'n1-standard-4', together with two worker instances of machine type 'n1-standard-4'.
+This sums up to a request consuming 12.0 vCPU quota.
+The user GCP project needs to guarantee this quota is available to make this sample work.

+> :warning: Free-tier GCP account might not be able to fulfill this quota requirement.
+For upgrading your account please follow [this link]().

 ## Compile

 Follow the guide to [building a pipeline](https://www.kubeflow.org/docs/guides/pipelines/build-pipeline/) to install the Kubeflow Pipelines SDK and compile the sample Python into a workflow specification.
 The specification takes the form of a YAML file compressed into a `.zip` file.